RITlug/teleirc/docs/quick-install.rst

 *************************
-Configure and run Teleirc
+Configure and run TeleIRC
 *************************

-This section explains how to configure and install Teleirc itself.
+This section explains how to configure and install TeleIRC itself.

 Requirements
 ============